- Born: Abt 1757, Worcester Co., MD 1 2 3

 (The above from Samuel Elliott's probate file in the Delaware State Archives)

 Samuel married Ann Freeny, daughter of John Freeny and Elizabeth Hearn?, about 1780.
-(Ann Freeny was born about 1755 in Worcester Co., MD.)
+(Ann Freeny was born about 1760 in Worcester Co., MD and died after 09 Oct 1832 in Sussex Co., DE.)